 Washington Outreach Programs

 Battle Ground Public School’s Project AWARE grant is committed to improving mental health and decreasing drug use in Washington schools.
-This funding helps to increase access to community-based mental health services while also supporting clubs in schools that focus on drug-abuse prevention.
+This funding helps to increase access to community-based mental health services while also supporting clubs in schools that focus on drug-use prevention.

 Washington Addiction Treatment Programs

 For a person living with addiction, life can be overwhelming and difficult to manage.
-On top of this, chronic drug and alcohol abuse can change the way a person’s body and brain function, making life even more stressful.
+On top of this, chronic drug and alcohol use can change the way a person’s body and brain function, making life even more stressful.

 Customized Washington addiction treatment programs use targeted therapies to treat the physical and mental damage done by drugs or alcohol.
 Ideally, every step of a person’s recovery journey should be based on their individual needs.
 One way of achieving this is through a clinical assessment.